5 Home Improvements to Make During the Summer

 1. Install new windows.

 If there’s one home improvement project that you wanted to tackle during the summer heat, it’s installing new windows.
-Put simply, when you install new windows, the first step is to remove the old ones, which means that your house is going to be drafty during the installation process.
+Put simply, when you install new windows, the first step is to remove the old ones, which means that your living space is going to be drafty during the installation process.
 With that in mind, it’s best to do this home renovation project when temperatures are mild and when there isn’t a cloud in the sky.

 2. Replace the roof.

 Replacing your roof is along the same lines as installing new windows.
 In this case, if a large chunk of the roof is going to come off your home, you’re going to want to make sure that the weather stays warm and dry.
-To that end, summer is the best time to tackle this project, even if roofers tend to offer a discount for doing it during cooler months.
+To that end, summer is a great time to tackle this project, even if roofers tend to offer a discount for doing it during cooler months.
 The greater likelihood that the interior of your house will not get ruined by a pop-up rainstorm is worth far more than any savings you may receive.

 3. Power wash your surfaces.

 The next home improvement project to tackle during the summer is power washing your outdoor surfaces.
-While it’s most common to do your deck or patio, many other homeowners also take on power washing their siding or stucco as well.
+While it’s most common to do your outdoor kitchen, deck, or patio, many other homeowners also take on power washing their siding or stucco as well.
 In addition, you may also want to do your front door for good measure.
 Once all your exterior surfaces are clean, you will feel ready to take on the summer season.

 4. Stain your deck.

 Next up, consider staining your deck.
-Again, since this home improvement project takes place entirely outdoors, it’s important to put it on your to-do list during the warmer months.
+Again, since this summer home improvement project takes place entirely outdoors, it’s important to put it on your to-do list during the warmer months.
 At base, staining the deck involves inspecting the surface to repair any loose or damaged boards, cleaning it thoroughly in order to get rid of any loose dirt, applying a coat or two of stain in your desired shade, and waiting for the stain to dry.

 Depending on how many coats of stain you’ve already applied to your deck, you may need to do some sanding first.
 Floorboards can be done with an electric sander, but railings and spindles often require a finer degree of attention and are best done by hand.